Almanach de Gotha: London publication (since 1998)

 In 1992 the family of Justus Perthes re-established its right to the use of the name Almanach de Gotha.
 The company Justus Perthes Verlag Gotha GmbH (a subsidiary of Ernst Klett Schulbuchverlag GmbH) then sold these rights in 1995 to a new company, Almanach de Gotha Limited, formed in London.
 The new publisher launched the 182nd edition on 16 March 1998 at Claridge's Hotel.Jury, Louise.
 Upper crust toasts aristocrat studbook The Independent (14 March 1998) It was written in English instead of French, as the editor felt that English was now the language of diplomacy.
 Charlotte Pike served as editor of the 1998 edition only and John Kennedy as managing director and publisher.
 The new publishers also revived the Committee of Patrons under the presidency of King Juan Carlos I of Spain and chairmanship of King Michael I of Romania.
 Upon his death, King Michael was succeeded by Albert II, Prince of Monaco.

 The London publisher produced a further four editions of volume I (1999, 2000, 2003 and 2004), based on the 1998 edition, which included Europe's and South America's reigning, formerly reigning, and mediatised princely houses, and a single edition of volume II in 2001 edited by John Kennedy and Ghislain Crassard, which included other non-sovereign princely and ducal houses of Europe.
 A review in The Economist criticised the low editorial standards and attacked volume II for a lack of genealogical accuracy.
 A new edition of volume I was published in 2012 under the editorship of John James.
 A review in The Times Literary Supplement praised the 2012 volume I for a "punctilious itemisation of titles, lineage and heraldry [aiming] for scholarship rather than sensation ..."

-Since 2022 the Italian publisher Ettore Gallelli, has published the Gotha Calendar in Italian.
+Since 2022, Italian publisher Ettore Gallelli has published the Gotha Calendar in Italian.